Questions About Anal Cancer?

 If you or someone you care about has been affected by anal cancer, you’re probably aware that it’s a very uncommon type of cancer affecting the tissues of the anus.
 You’ll benefit first-hand from our dedicated team of medical and radiation oncologists and surgeons, trained to treat complex types of anal cancer.

 When it comes to care for anal cancer, you are at the heart of every decision we make.
-Our multidisciplinary team holds frequent tumor conferences at the main hospital campus.
+Our multidisciplinary team holds frequent tumor conferences at Stamford Hospital.
 We discuss and review patient cases so that the best choices, including second opinions, can be made for you.
 This conference includes oncologic surgeons, colorectal surgeons, medical oncologists, radiation oncologists, radiologists, pathologists and gastroenterologists, all working together to put you first.

-Treatment depends on the type and stage of a patient's cancer.
-Options include surgery, chemotherapy, and/or radiation therapy.
+Treatment for anal cancer depends on the type and stage of your cancer.
+Options commonly include surgery, chemotherapy, and/or radiation therapy.

 Surgical approaches for anal cancer:

 - Local resection: A surgical procedure in which the tumor is cut from the anus along with some of the healthy tissue around it.
 Local resection may be used if the cancer is small and has not spread.
 This procedure may save the sphincter muscles so bowel movements can still be controlled.
 Tumors that form in the lower part of the anus can often be removed with local resection.

 - Abdominoperineal resection or APR: A surgical procedure in which the anus, rectum, and part of the sigmoid colon are removed through an incision made in the abdomen.
 The doctor sews the end of the intestine to an opening, called a stoma, made in the surface of the abdomen so body waste can be collected in a disposable bag outside of the body.
 This is called a colostomy.
 Lymph nodes that contain cancer may also be removed during this operation.